sheikhartin/notebooks-everywhere/README.md

 - [Multi-layer perceptron from scratch](Multilayer_Perceptron_From_Scratch.ipynb): A good and useful experience of how a neural network works by implementing it after researching from different sources, which took about a week!

 - [Logic gates in PyTorch](Logic_Gates_in_PyTorch.ipynb): Implementation of some logic gates such as XOR, OR, and AND in PyTorch.

+#### Algorithms

+- [Merge sort](Merge_Sort_Algorithm.ipynb): Merge sort is one of the fastest comparison-based sorting algorithms, which works on the principle of the divide and conquer approach.

+#### Tasting

+- [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your damn functions with a friendly web interface so that anyone can use it!

 ### License